Adriènne Ferreira: Personal life

-Born in the city of São Paulo, SP, Ferreira moved to the United States (state of Florida) in December 2001.
+Born in the city of São Paulo, Ferreira moved to Florida in the United States in December 2001.
 She is of French/Portuguese descent from both her parents, Vera Sylvia and Luiz Alfredo.
 She has two older brothers — Caio and Daniel, both still residing in Brazil.
 Ferreira is Spiritual and speaks Portuguese and English, Portuguese being her native language.
 She began competing in equestrian events at age 10 and was forced to stop at age 14 due to an injury to the left arm.
-Shortly after recovering, Ferreira started playing tennis for a club in the city of Cotia, SP.
+Shortly after recovering, Ferreira started playing tennis for a club in the city of Cotia.

-She attended two different high schools at Granja Vianna, a large district in Cotia.
+She attended two different high schools at Granja Viana, a large district in Cotia.
 She was a tomboy growing up, building ramps in her neighborhood for aggressive inline skating.
 With mostly male friends, she would wear large T-shirts, cargo pants and a hat to hide her long hair.
 At age 5 Ferreira's father taught her how to ride a motorcycle.
 At 18 years old she acquired her first sports bike and another super sport 4 years later.

-Ferreira was first "discovered" at age twenty two by a photographer in South Beach, FL and gained recognition a year later when she appeared in the 2008 issue of Esquire magazine.
+Ferreira was first "discovered" at age twenty two by a photographer in South Beach, Florida and gained recognition a year later when she appeared in the 2008 issue of Esquire magazine.
 Six months later she became Bridgestone's Golf Boom girl for their television commercials and print advertisements.